 1. Take advantage of Facebook’s targeting options (& retarget)

 Since Facebook ads are not keyword-driven -- and display to users based on comprehensive audience targeting parameters.
-It would help if you were taking advantage of the unique targeting options Facebook advertising platform offers.
+It would help if you were taking advantage of the unique targeting options the Facebook advertising platform offers.
 Demographic information, user interests, life events, and user behavior can all be used to pinpoint exactly who your ads display too.
 Which finally leads to higher click-through rates and conversion rates.

 Retargeting can also increase CTRs and conversion rates.
 Likely, people who have already visited your site or engaged with your business have a higher purchase intent.
 In fact, it’s been proven that Facebook Ads CTR can increase by 600% using content curation and retargeting.

 2. Increase conversion rates with Post-Click Automation™

 Even though Facebook's average conversion rates aren’t as low as Google's average conversion rates, there’s always room for improvement.
 This is especially true for those industries with below-average Facebook Ad conversion rates -- retail, travel & hospitality, technology, apparel, legal, auto, industrial services, and more.

 All of these industries could improve their rates with Post-Click Automation (PCA).
 PCA is the category of marketing technology that enables marketers to maximize ad conversions by automating the post-click stage and delivering 1:1 personalized experiences at scale.

 PCA helps you visualize the advertising funnel and connect it with the ad network to create message matched landing pages:

 How do your Facebook ads measure up?

-If you’re already advertising on Facebook, knowing these benchmarks will give you an idea of where your campaigns should stand.
+If you’re already advertising on Facebook, knowing these advertising benchmarks will give you an idea of where your campaigns should stand.
 Using these as a reference is great because there’s always room to improve your metrics, especially if you don’t at least meet your industry’s average.

 Optimizing both your pre-click experience with relevant ads, keywords, creative, and offers -- and your post-click landing page with personalized pages -- will help you improve all of your campaign metrics.